Exercise Physiology

 Justin completed his PhD at the University of Queensland in 2018 examining the role of hydration in motorsport performance.
 He plans to continue research into this field of sports science with attention towards the physiology of motorsport drivers.
 His research interests also centre around the musculoskeletal domain, examining the impact of exercise on inflammation and clinical outcomes for inflammatory arthritis conditions.

-QUT Health Clinics offer a number of programs for people recovering from illness or surgery, and those living with chronic health conditions.
+QUT Health Clinics offer a number of treatment plans for people recovering from illness or surgery, and those living with chronic health conditions.

 Pulmonary rehabilitation

-QUT’s Exercise Physiology and Nutrition and Dietetics clinics join forces to assist people diagnosed with Chronic Obstructive Pulmonary Disease (COPD).
+QUT’s Exercise Physiology Clinic assists people diagnosed with Chronic Obstructive Pulmonary Disease (COPD) by providing safe and effective exercises.

 Cardiac rehabilitation

-This flexible, individualised program is specifically designed for people recently discharged from hospital cardiology departments.
+QUT’s Exercise Physiology Clinic provides flexible, individualised exercise plans specifically designed for people recently discharged from hospital cardiology departments.

 Connect with us